mbaumer/us_hep_funding/docs/_states/RI.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  153  NSF MPS grants, totalling  $28,258,967.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+153 NSF MPS grants, totalling $28,258,967.00

                                                Amount ($)
 Institution
 BROWN UNIVERSITY IN PROVIDENCE IN STATE OF RI    24219355